michaelcd/superBoards/docs/dailynotes.md

 ellipsis-h

 Polish / Optional :
-[ ] - search results spinner: change so only shows up when search is actually happening [ ] - check for N+1 searches, look for optimizations
+[ ] - comment options menu: goes to new line when comment is too long. fix this for all cases [ ] - search results spinner: change so only shows up when search is actually happening [ ] - check for N+1 searches, look for optimizations
 [ ] - icons in card detail view